Homebuilt computer: Separate OS and driver discs

-Homebuilt computers ensure that one has all the individual driver and OS discs, provided if the user can source them.
+Homebuilt computers ensure that one has all the individual driver and OS discs, provided the user can source them.
 Many manufactured computers usually come with one or two discs — one containing the OS, and another containing the drivers required, plus all the shovelware that was initially installed.

 Educational value and experience

-Homebuilt computers offer enjoyment, personal satisfaction, and educational experience.
+Homebuilt computers can offer an educational experience and personal satisfaction for those who enjoy the manufacturing process.

-Use of high-quality parts

-Homebuilt computers tend to use higher-quality parts from third-parties, as OEMs tend to use cheaper, lower quality parts in order to keep the prices of their prebuilt computers low and affordable.

 Cheaper to build

-In most cases, building a computer themselves is much cheaper than buying a prebuilt one, when they compare the specifications.
+In most cases, it is cheaper to build a computer than to purchase a mass-market computer with the same specifications due to the lack of labor costs.

 Disadvantages

-Despite the aforementioned benefits, however, there are some drawbacks and compromises into building one's own computer:
+Despite the aforementioned benefits, there are some drawbacks and compromises to building one's own computer:

-Poorly-designed systems and cases
+Poorly designed systems and cases

-A poorly designed system and/or case may have several flaws that would be exposed during a manufacturer's testing.
-For instance, choosing a case solely on the basis of looks may have poor ventilation if the CPU is overclocked.
-For this reason, it is recommended to use a case that favors better airflow with the system over the aesthetics.
+A poorly designed system or case may have several flaws that would be exposed during a manufacturer's testing.
+For instance, a case chosen solely based on looks may have poor ventilation for hardware requirements.
+For this reason, it is typically recommended to use a case that favors better airflow within the system over the aesthetics.
+In some cases, a poorly designed power supply may cause a fire or kill components.

 Knowledge requirements based on computer hardware and education

-Assembling a homebuilt computer requires the user to be skilled and have some basic knowledge and education of computer hardware before building a computer, such as how all the components work and how they interact.
-Things like air flow, compatibility of each component with other components, space constraints inside the computer case, PCIe lanes and slots are some of the most important points for people to educate themselves on before building a computer.
+Assembling a homebuilt computer requires the user to be skilled and have some basic knowledge and education of computer hardware beforehand, such as how all the components work and how they interact.
+Considerations such as airflow, compatibility among components, space constraints inside the computer case and PCIe lanes and slots are some of the most important points for people to educate themselves on before building a computer.
 Studying a guide on building and buying computer components is also advised.

-Additionally, for the same reason, finding certain components and knowing whether or not certain components are compatible are not possible without prior knowledge of computer components and the like.
+Additionally, for similar reasons, finding certain components is not possible without prior knowledge of sourcing computer components.

 Lack of technical support

-The lack of technical support and warranty protection other than what may be provided by the individual component and software vendors.
-However, a person assembling a computer likely has the expertise to maintain the system (with the basic knowledge of computer hardware and the skills to build one, of course), and would require little assistance from manufacturers.
+The lack of technical support and warranty protection other than what may be provided by the individual component and software vendors can create a disadvantage compared to a prebuilt computer.
+However, a person assembling a computer likely has the expertise to maintain the system (assuming they have basic knowledge of computer hardware and the skills to build one) and would require little assistance from manufacturers.

-Costs of building computers

-Assembling one's own computer (especially for white boxes) is usually more expensive than buying a pre-built one from a manufacturer, especially if the build costs more than what the person has due to the build quality and the total amount of the parts used.
-For this reason, it is better to just buy a pre-assembled computer from a well-known manufacturer or brand name rather than just have people build it themselves (unless one has the talent, skills, budget, and the knowledge to do so).